Need Help? Give us a call.

 Use this online small business community for free information about exciting inventions, technology, growing your business, and so on.
 Startup Nation even offers a radio channel and video series featuring industry insiders.
 Tune in to hear thought leaders discuss the pressing news and issues that relate to your small business.

-We’ll admit, American Express’s OPEN Forum isn’t necessarily a small business association, but it can be a very valuable resource for small business owners who have business credit cards from American Express.
+We’ll admit, American Express’s Shop Small Forum isn’t necessarily a small business association, but it can be a very valuable resource for small business owners who have business credit cards from American Express.

-As a member of the OPEN Forum, you’ll have access to a library of tips and guides for running and maintaining a business.
+As a member of the Shop Small Forum, you’ll have access to a library of tips and guides for running and maintaining a business.
 You’ll also be invited to join a series of webinars and in-person events that you can use for small business advice and networking opportunities.

 And if you’re really into networking, you can participate in boot camp sessions, promote Small Business Saturday events, and meet other small business owners in conferences help in larger cities year-round.